EricZhang1412/EricZhang1412/README.md

 ### 👋 Hi there, feel free to call me Eric♈.

-### ✨I am currently an senior student at SICE, UESTC, majored in IoT-Engineering.
+### ✨Bachelor at SICE, UESTC, majored in IoT-Engineering.

-### ✨I will pursue my Ph.D degree in Sep,2025 majored in computer science and technology, SCSE, UESTC.
+### ✨Ph.D Student majored in computer science and technology, SCSE, UESTC.

 ### Research Interests: